 - While most wellness programs can or are required to show positive impacts on academic performance, very few involve capturing and analyzing health knowledge data, especially across a student’s full K-12 experience.

-- That is because in part where school wellness activities do exist, and the country is blessed with exemplars, once students move out of the grade cluster where such programs are in place, say at 4th or 6th grades, there are few links that carry forward to the next level.
-And schools offering multiple wellness programs remain rarely found.
+- That is because in part where school wellness activities do exist, and the country is blessed with exemplars, once students move out of the grade cluster where such programs are in place, say at 4th or 5th grades, there are few links that carry forward to the next level.
+And very few schools offer multiple wellness programs, as core or after-school programs.

 - These school-centered wellness programs are reflected in concurrent movements elsewhere in society that encourage better health and wellbeing: green buildings, personal fitness activities and technology, clean energy, improved food production and use, MD prescriptions for farmer’s market produce and time outdoors, and in 2018 wellness programs offered by YMCAs, and integrative, functional and lifestyle medicine.